simonrusko-ux/me204-final-project/README.md

 Two things about this pair drive the whole of NB02.
-They arrive at different frequencies, and they are different kinds of number: one is a price level, the other is already a rate. `SP500` is also the shorter series, so it sets the window at **2016-07-25 to 2026-07-22**.
+They arrive at different frequencies, and they are different kinds of number: one is a price level, the other is already a rate. `SP500` is also the shorter series, so it sets the raw window at **2016-07-25 to 2026-07-22**.
 Those dates are hard-coded in NB01 rather than derived from today, so that reruns keep matching the figures on the website.

+The returns themselves run **August 2016 to July 2026, 120 months per series**.
+July 2016 is not a return: it is only the base month the first S&P return is measured against, and it drops out of the table.
+The savings series has no such base month, so its July 2016 row is dropped in NB02 to keep both series starting in the same month.

 ## How to reproduce